 - Intelligent locking features

-With the intelligent locking option DLC pro Lock installed, you may select a spectral feature by taping it on the screen and lock the laser to that peak with a simple press of a button.
+With the intelligent locking option DLC pro Lock installed, you may select a spectral feature by taping on it on the screen and locking the laser to that peak with a simple press of a button.
 The intelligent locking option includes a 2-channel digital PID loop (bandwidth about 30 kHz), modulation and demodulation (11 Hz to 160 kHz) and ReLock.
-They allow for top-of-fringe as well as side-of-fringe locks with easy optimization of the PID parameter.
+It allows for top-of-fringe as well as side-of-fringe locks with easy optimization of the PID parameters.
 The features are enabled with a software license.